CamKeys-Git/webScraper/README.md

 ## Simple web scraper using BeutifulSoup to extract prices from Amazon and email price drop updates to your gmail account.

+*2021 UPDATE
+Amazon has recently changed its security to block certain web scraping programs...

 You will need to install requests and bs4.

 ```terminal